Graduate Diploma Fashion Media Styling

 Programme of study

 Outline the sequence of practical and theoretical steps that you intend to follow.
-This will be vital to your programme of study in the development of your Masters Project Plan that you will work on from Term 1 onwards.
+This will be vital to your programme of study in the development of your Masters Project Plan that you will work on from Term one onwards.

 Describe the methods and methodologies that you will follow and their significance for your research, i.e. how you will research this topic.
 Any supporting material should appear in appendices at the end of the proposal.